ZTurtle/WebDev/README.md

 ## Ama (11/05/2024)
 - Home page is fully implementented.
 Needs to be styled.
+- Will now be working on the schedule page.

   How the home page looks currently:

   <img width="500" alt="image" src="https://github.com/user-attachments/assets/e31df356-5ab1-4f15-bd55-d6689ff6e2e3">